OCHA-DAP/pa-anticipatory-action/analyses/bfa/notebooks/bfa_seas_bavg_precip_corr_obsfor.md

 #### Metrics
 - To compute metrics we have to binarise the observed values, I set it as an event if at least 40% of the area saw below average precipitation, since this is a 1 in 3 year event.
+- While we would optimally only focus on the publication months that are included in the trigger, we decided to also compute the metrics across all seasons due to the very limited data availability.
 - Across all months, the accuracy is pretty bad..
 With a leadtime of 3 months, the trigger would have been met 5 times, and with a leadtime of 1 month only 2 times.
 However, all those occurrences didn’t correspond with a 1 in 3 year event (which were 9 in total).
 So there were 9 misses and 5 or 2 false alarms.  (experimented with lower observed numbers but then it doesn’t get better)
 - For Mar, the trigger was only met in 2017, and in that season 7% of the area had observed bel avg rainfall
 - For Jul, the trigger was never met.
 In 2017, 24% of the area observed bel avg precipitation, in the other 3 years this was 0%.

 +++